department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 - [Presidential Memorial Certificate](/burials-memorials/memorial-items/presidential-memorial-certificates/) signed by the current president of the United States
 - [Headstone, marker, niche cover, or medallion](/burials-memorials/memorial-items/headstones-markers-medallions/) to identify a gravesite located outside a VA national cemetery

 [Learn about the burial planning process](/burials-memorials/plan-a-burial/) <br>
 [Learn about memorial items](/burials-memorials/memorial-items/) <br>
 [See our National Cemetery Administration brochure (PDF)](https://www.cem.va.gov/cem/docs/factsheets/NCA_Brochure.pdf)

-## Can I be buried at Arlington National Cemetery?

-You may be able to be buried at Arlington National Cemetery, which is maintained by the Army, not VA.
-Please work with your funeral home director to contact Arlington National Cemetery at <a href="tel:+18779078585">877-907-8585</a> for their eligibility information.

-## Can I plan ahead for my burial in a VA national cemetery?
+### Can I plan ahead for my burial in a VA national cemetery?

 Yes.
 You can plan ahead to make the process of applying for a burial in a VA national cemetery easier for your family members in the event of your death.
 To do this, you’ll need to apply for a pre-need eligibility determination. <br>
 [Find out how to apply](/burials-memorials/pre-need-eligibility/)